lggomez/go-geodesy/README.md

 ```go
 func Haversine(p1, p2 geodesy.Point) float64
 ```
-Haversine calculates the ellipsoidal distance in meters between 2 points using the Haversine formula
+Haversine calculates the ellipsoidal distance in meters between 2 points using the Haversine formula and the WGS-84 ellipsoid constants

 #### func  VicentyInverse